Donate Now

 Innovative Research at the Forefront of Neuroscience

-At USC ADRC, our research initiatives are guided by our commitment to understanding Alzheimer’s disease and related disorders (ADRD) from a multifaceted perspective.
-Our projects span the spectrum from genetic studies to clinical applications, focusing on the identification, treatment, and prevention of neurodegenerative diseases.
+The USC ADRC’s research initiatives are guided by our commitment to understanding Alzheimer’s disease and related disorders (ADRD) from a multifaceted perspective.
+Our projects range from genetic studies to clinical applications, focusing on identifying, treating, and preventing neurodegenerative diseases.

 Current Studies